 To configure an If/Else Conditional Node:

-1. Select the First Value.
+1. Select the Variable.

 2. Select a Conditional operator.

-3. Select the Second Value.
+3. Select the Value.

 4. Click Apply.